levand/clojure-chroma-client/readme.md

 ## Usage

-Public functions functions in the `clojure.chroma-client/api` namespace are asynchronous and immediately return a promise or future, which must be dereferenced to obtain the results.
+Public functions in the `clojure.chroma-client/api` namespace are asynchronous and immediately return a promise or future, which must be dereferenced to obtain the results.